What to Look for in a Day Trading Stock

 An active day trader requires adequate stock volume to enter and exit trades on demand.
-The higher the volume the easier it is to enter and exit positions (relative to lower volume stocks) with little or no slippage.
-Slippage is when your market order or stop loss fills at a different price than expected; this is common when an order is bigger than the amount of shares typically on the bid or offer.
+The higher the volume, the easier it is to enter and exit positions (relative to lower volume stocks) with little or no slippage.
+Slippage occurs when your market order or stop-loss price changes between the time the order occurs and the time the transaction happens.
+This is common when orders are bigger than the typical number of shares on the bid or offer.

-While preferences vary, most day traders trade stocks with at least 1,000,000 in daily volume (usually at least several million).
-One of the most heavily products in the U.S. is actually an ETF--the S&P 500 SPDR (SPY)--which has daily volume of 100,000,000 or more.
+While preferences vary, many day traders will trade stocks with a daily volume of at least 1 million trades (often several million).
+One of the most heavily traded products in the U.S. is an exchange-traded fund (ETF)—the S&P 500 SPDR (SPY)—which has a daily volume of close to 95 million.

-Use a stock screener to narrow the number of stocks down to a manage size.
-If there are still a lot of stocks on the list, get it down to a handful by only considering stocks that move a certain percentage, 1% to 2% for example.
-Experienced traders may choose to focus on stocks which are more volatile.
+To make it more manageable, you could use a stock screener (such as Finviz) to narrow the number of stocks down to a size that works for you.
+If there are still a lot of stocks on the list after the reduction, try to further reduce the size of the list by only considering stocks that move in small percentages, such as 1% to 2%.

-Use a stock screener (like Finviz) to find stocks which suit the trading method you use.
-This seems like a very simple statement, but if you like trading ranges, only trade stocks which have a tendency to range.
+If you prefer trading ranges, only trade stocks which have a tendency to range.
 If you utilize a trending strategy, only trade stocks that have a trending tendency.

-A stock screener helps isolate stocks in trends or ranges, so you always have a list of stocks to apply your day trading strategies to.
+A stock screener can help you isolate stocks that trend or range so that you always have a list of stocks to apply your day trading strategies to.
 Finding stocks that conform to your trading method will take some work, as the dynamics within stocks change over time.
-It's time well spent though, as a strategy applied in the right context is much more effective than a strategy applied in the wrong context.
+It's time well spent though, as a strategy applied in the right context is much more effective.